 (2021, 4K, Stereo/Surround, 17:30 Min.)

 Contrapunctus V (5) is an experimental documentary featuring Japanese urban architecture.
-A time capsule of sorts, a multitasking brain (biological and artificial), it makes different themes and voices converge and connect in a structure reminiscent of musical counterpoint.
+A time capsule of sorts, centered on (biological or artificial) brain states, it makes different themes and voices converge and connect in a rhizomatic, multitasking structure reminiscent of musical counterpoint (… or attention deficit behaviour).

 Japan is according to recent statistics the country where the population sleeps the least, and has the worlds largest percentage of older adults.
 It is in those ways and others at the forefront of issues and trends that are global.
-The film is not a straightforward portrait of the cities it shows.
-They become metaphors and a point of departure for a reflection on those global themes and how they connect - a reflection they shape in a unique way.
+The film is not a straightforward portrait of the cities it shows: they become metaphors and a point of departure for a reflexion on global themes, which they shape in a unique way.